-- Modules are assessed using a variety of assessment activities which are detailed in module specifications. - The minimum pass mark is D- for each module. - Students are required to submit all items of assessment in order to pass a module, and in some modules, a pass mark in each item of assessment may be required. - Some modules have attendance requirements. - Full details of the assessment requirements for a module, including the assessment criteria, are published in the module outline.
+- Modules are assessed using a variety of assessment activities which are detailed in module specifications. - The minimum pass mark is D- for each module. - Students are required to submit all items of assessment in order to pass a module, and in some modules, a pass mark in each item of assessment may be required. - Full details of the assessment requirements for a module, including the assessment criteria, are published in the module outline.